Zolwie-Szredera/Cyberiada-grupa-1/CONTRIBUTING.md

 - No direct pushes to `main`.
 - Merge only via PR after passing checks and at least one approval.
 - Use the repository UI to merge (squash or merge strategy per repo settings).
-- If forced push to a branch is necessary, communicate to reviewers and use --force-with-lease.

 ## Summary
 - Use feature/fix branches; never push directly to main.
 - Keep local main updated with `git pull --rebase`.
 - Open PRs, get at least one code review, and merge through the UI.
 - Follow C# Unity style: camelCase for vars/methods/constants, PascalCase for classes, file name == class name, 4 spaces, comment unclear logic.
-- Resolve rebase conflicts by editing files, git add, git rebase --continue, then git push --force-with-lease.